 Tips for using online schedules

-Find schedules online using the 'Schedules' navigation menu or the 'Schedule Finder' tool in the sidebar.
+Find schedules online using the 'Schedules' navigation menu or the 'Schedule Finder' tool in the toolbar.
 Online schedules can be collapsed to reduce a schedule with hundreds of timepoints down to as few as four timepoints chosen by you.
 You also have the options to download or print your customized schedule.

 Step 3: Find your bus stop

-Some bus stops have shelters, many bus stops have benches, and all bus stops are marked by a red and white sign that lists all routes that stop at that location, as well as the stop's MyStop number.
+Some bus stops have shelters, many bus stops have benches, and all bus stops are marked by a red and white sign that lists all routes that stop at that location, as well as the stop number.

 Step 4: Verify your route and board the bus